zah - illusions (2025)

 Director of Photography, VFX: Shiun Okada

-Background Performers: James Albers, Suyu He, Hubey Razon, Martin Yeo, Ophelia Zhao, Alexander Yeung
+Background Actors: James Albers, Suyu He, Hubey Razon, Martin Yeo, Ophelia Zhao, Alexander Yeung

 Grip / LX, On-Location Sound: Osmar Wong